 Tiffany’s background is working with children ages 3 to 15 in both outpatient and school settings.
 She has a passion for elementary-age kids and loves to use play and art-therapy techniques whenever possible.
 Tiffany believes that the key to a child’s success is teaching parenting skills and having families involved in therapy whenever possible.
 Her strong background working with abused and neglected children provides Tiffany with a framework to use when treating difficult cases involving children and families in the community.

 Emily Jarman, LMHP, LISW

-Jennifer Richey, LMIHP
+Jennifer Richey, LIMHP

-Jennifer graduated from the University of Nebraska at Omaha with a Masters in Clinical Social Work.
-Jennifer has spent much of her life devoted to helping youth and families in a variety of different settings to include working with individuals with developmental disabilities, residential treatment facilities, hospital social work, family support, child welfare and hospice care.
-Jennifer is devoted to keeping families together and bonded and believes that anyone is capable of making change.
+Jennifer has been a therapist for five years and loves working with children, teenagers, adults and families.
+She specializes in helping clients who have experienced trauma but also works with individuals and families on a variety of other concerns such as anxiety, depression and familial relationships.
+Jennifer graduated from the University of Nebraska Omaha with a master’s in Clinical Social Work.
+She has spent much of her life devoted to helping youth and families in a variety of different settings including working with individuals with developmental disabilities, residential treatment facilities, hospital social work, family support, child welfare and hospice care.
+Jennifer is dedicated to keeping families together and bonded and believes anyone is capable of making change

-Erika Frieden, LMHP, CPC
+Erika Frieden, LIMHP, CPC